Supervisor Hahn Says Schools Can Reopen, LAUSD Says It Will Not Open Campuses Until Staff Vaccinated

 According to Hahn, schools that have a waiver or have submitted their COVID-19 Safety Plans can reopen Tuesday for on-campus instruction for children in grades kindergarten through sixth grade.

-However, LAUSD said it would not be reopening it’s campuses for in-person instruction just yet, referring to statements made by Superintendent Austin Beutner earlier this month.RELATED: Vincent Jackson, Former Chargers Wide Receiver, Dead At 38
+However, LAUSD said it would not be reopening it’s campuses for in-person instruction just yet, referring to statements made by Superintendent Austin Beutner earlier this month.RELATED: Overnight Shooting Leaves Man Dead In South LA

 On Feb.
 8, Beutner laid out the three things that need to happen in order for LAUSD campuses to reopen: